armap94/DetectionVentilatingBees/README.md

 * Step 3:
 After running the section of code on Colab about mounting your Drive (provided that content of "Bienen" has been copied to your local drive with accurate hierarchy) running test or training tasks should be straightforward.

+* Step 4:
+Using the variety of weight files stored under 'mydrive/bienen/backup' you can evaluate the performance of the model using the 'map' or 'detect' commands or train any model further.

 # Extra Notes:
-For training a model from start use the darknet53.conv.74 file from /pretrained_weghts
+* For training a model from start use the darknet53.conv.74 file from '/pretrained_weghts'
 * Obj : Containing images and label data of original images
 * Obj_opt : Optimized images with sharpening and noise reduction (+ label data)
 * obj_clahe : Images improved with sharpening, noise reduction and Contrast Limited Histogram Equalization (+ label data)
+* train.ipynb : used to create train.ipynb for generating label files, valid.txt and train.txt files
+* utils_data.py : a collection of utility and functions used in train.ipynb for generating label files, valid.txt and train.txt files